Altamen/SAIT-EMA/README.md

 # SAIT-EMA
-codes for retrieving data in the corpus SAIT-EMA
+Codes for retrieving data in the corpus SAIT-EMA

 ## How to initialise